7 Most Common IELTS Myths To Avoid For A High IELTS Band Score

-But, as you will advance with your preparation, you will find ample questions rising in your mind –
+But as you proceed with your preparation, you will have ample questions that will pop up, like:

-"How can I find the best possible answer in Multiple Choice question?”
+"How can I find the best possible answer for Multiple Choice questions?"

 "What if I don't know the answer to a particular question?"

 "Will I be able to complete the test on time?"

 "What more can I do to obtain a high band score?”

 IELTS Myths that keep you away from getting a High IELTS Band Score